Why Diversity Matters

 Are you looking for a college where the student body represents a blend of different ages and generations, or would you prefer a college where most students are about your own age?

-The typical student is between the ages of 18-22.
-At Arkansas Baptist College, 57.8% of students are in the age 18 to 22 bracket, compared to the national average of 60%.
-We rank Arkansas Baptist College #1,862 in the nation for student age diversity.
+The "traditional" college student is thought to be between the ages of 18-21.
+At Arkansas Baptist College, 67.0% of students are in the age 18 to 21 bracket, compared to the national average of 60%.
+We rank Arkansas Baptist College #2,700 in the nation for student age diversity.

 Explore Age Diversity at Arkansas Baptist College

-Analyze the age range of Arkansas Baptist College undergraduates with the following chart.
+Analyze the age range of Arkansas Baptist College students with the following chart.

 Questions About Diversity